The Mystical Nauthúsagil Ravine in South Iceland & its beautiful Waterfalls

 The chains and rope come in handy when hiking in Nauthúsagil

-The main trunk of the rowan tree was said to be the largest in Iceland and when it was measured in 1930 its trunk was said to be 1.5 in diameter and around 9 meters high!
+The main trunk of the rowan tree was said to be the largest in Iceland, and when it was measured in 1930, it was 1.5 meters in diameter and about 9 meters high!

 Rowans in Nauthúsagil

-In 1900 the farmer at Múlakot in Fljótshlíð north of Nauthúsagil took some rowan from the ravine and gave to his sister.
+In 1900, the farmer at Múlakot in Fljótshlíð, north of Nauthúsagil, took some rowan from the ravine and gave it to his sister.

 The view from Fljótshlíð of Eyjafjallajökull glacier